Phishing

 Indicators of a Phishing Attempt

-Most phishing attempts include more than one of the following.
+Most phishing attempts include more than one of the following:

 - Suspicious Sender Address

 An email may ask you to open attachments that, in turn, contain buttons or links to perform the action specified in the email (access a document, change your password, etc.).
+Do not open an attachment that you are uncertain of, especially if it’s a type of document you do not recognize. - Threats

 Some phishing attempts include the look and feel of commonly known vendors and services (PayPal, Office 365, etc.) but there are usually significant visual differences.
 When in doubt, go directly to the real website instead of using the link.